How to look for records of... Colonies and dependencies: further research

 In 1834, the Judicial Committee of the Privy Council (PCAP) was formed and still functions as the supreme court of appeal for British dependencies and several ex-colonies.

 The National Archives holds some records from the Judicial Committee and some colonial appeals records.
-However the best place to start for appeals is Privy Council papers online.
 This is an index to the ‘Printed Papers’ of Appeals to the Judicial Committee of the Privy Council (JCPC).
 Once you have found an index entry contact the British Library who holds an incomplete set of the full Printed Papers.

 Appeals from some colonial admiralty courts are in both PCAP and the High Court of Admiralty records (HCA).
 References to other appeals can sometimes be found amongst the records of the Colonial Office (CO).